nmehrtens/GettingAndCleaningDataProject/README.md

 run_analysis.R  - the script file required to run the analysis outlined below.

-CodeBook.MD  - a code book describing the raw data products, and how they are transformed into a tidy data set that meet the requirements of the project description (outlined below).
+CodeBook.md  - a code book describing the raw data products, and how they are transformed into a tidy data set that meet the requirements of the project description (outlined below).

-CodeBook.html - an html file of the code book.

 tidy.txt - a copy of the tidy data set outputted by the analysis script.